SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 - The `balance_reaction` function enabling the user to balance a reaction so the same number of components occur on both sides.

 ## Modelling with compound species

-Defining compound species is currently only supported for [programmatic construction](@ref programmatic_CRN_construction) of reactions and reaction network models.
+#### Creating compound species programmatically
+We will first show how to create compound species through [programmatic construction](@ref programmatic_CRN_construction), and then demonstrate using the DSL.
 To create a compound species, use the `@compound` macro, first designating the compound, followed by its components (and stoichiometries).
 In this example, we will create a CO₂ compound species, consisting of one C species and two O species.
 First, we create species corresponding to the components:
 ```@example chem1
 @variables t
 @species C(t) O(t)